Winslow Warren: Social organizations

-Warren served as president general of the Massachusetts Society of the Cincinnati and was the vice president of the Society's national organization.
+Warren served as president general of the Massachusetts Society of the Cincinnati and was the vice president of the Society's national organization from 1896 until 1902 when he became the Society's president general.
 He was also president of the University Club, the Unitarian Club of Boston, and the Massachusetts Reform League and the vice president of the Massachusetts Historical Society.

 Warren also served a president of the L'Enfant Memorial Association, which sought to arouse interest in the erection of a monument to Pierre Charles L'Enfant on the National Mall and vice president of the Bunker Hill Monument Association.

 Politics

 Warren was a life-long member of the Democratic Party was a prominent figure in public affairs in Dedham, Massachusetts.
 He served as president of the Dedham Water Company.
 In 1908, Warren broke with the Democratic Party and supported Republican William Howard Taft over William Jennings Bryan.

 From 1861 to 1894, Warren served as a United States Commissioner.
 In 1876 he was an unsuccessful candidate for a seat in the Massachusetts House of Representatives.
 From 1894 to 1898, Warren served as the Collector of Customs for the Port of Boston.